This post may contain affiliate sales links. Please see my full disclosure policy for details

-- Then add the cream cheese and cream together for 2-3 minutes until they are fluffy and free of lumps, scape down the bowl occasionally.
+- Then add the cream cheese and cream together for 2-3 minutes until they are fluffy and free of lumps, scrape down the bowl occasionally.

-- Slowly add the confectionary sugar 2 cups at a time, followed by the heavy cream, maple syrup and vanilla extract and beat until desired consistency is reached.
+- Slowly add the confectioner’s sugar 2 cups at a time, followed by the heavy cream, maple syrup, and vanilla extract, and cinnamon.

-- Add the remaining powdered sugar desired consistency, at least 2 minutes.
+- Add the remaining powdered sugar and beat until you reach your desired consistency, at least 2 minutes.

-- In a large piping bag fitted with a large open round pipping tip, pipe the frosting onto the cupcakes.
+- Using a large piping bag fitted with a large open round piping tip, pipe the frosting onto the cupcakes.

 - The batter will be quite thin.
 It’s important that you stir the batter after mixing, to ensure everything on the bottom of the bowl is well mixed.